resource-watch/slate/source/includes/api/_subscriptions.md

 ## What is a subscription?

-A subscription allows you to subscribe and get notified of updates on a datasets' data.
+A subscription allows you to get notified of updates on a datasets' data.
 We strongly recommend that you read the [dataset concept](#dataset) and [dataset endpoint](#dataset6) sections before proceeding.

-In the following sections, you will understand how you can interact and manage subscriptions using the RW API, and use them to get notified via email or webhook of updates to the data of datasets.
-We will also dive into the process of confirming subscriptions, as well as how to unsubscribe a given subscription.
+In the following sections, you will understand how you can interact and manage subscriptions using the RW API.
+We will see how we can customize subscriptions so that we only get notified for changes in dataset's data for specific geographic regions.
+You will learn how to use them to get notified via email or calls to a webhook.
+We will also dive into subscription lifecycle, and understand how we can confirm subscriptions, resend confirmation emails and how to unsubscribe and stop receiving notifications.

+However, we will start by understanding how we can prepare datasets to interact with subscriptions.
+Stay tunned!

 ## Subscribable datasets